Their Eyes Were Watching God Chapter 13 Quotes

 So they all went outside to see if Tea Cake could handle the boogerboo.
 Tea Cake knocked out two of his teeth, so that man went on off from there.
 (13.40-44)

-The novel shows a clear distinction between the ways males and females respond to conflict.
-The masculine response is demonstrated in this quote – they solve the problem by duking it out physically.
+The novel shows a clear distinction between the ways men and women respond to conflict.
+The masculine response is demonstrated in this quote—they solve the problem by duking it out physically.
 They first exchange insults, implying that the other is less than a man.
-Then they bring their fists into it and the man that is defeated leaves quietly, in shame.
-This contrasts sharply with the method of the women in the book, who tend to gossip and snipe verbally at their enemies – as demonstrated by the gossipy women on the porches in Eatonville.
+Then, they bring their fists into it, and the man that is defeated leaves quietly, in shame.
+This contrasts sharply with the method of the women in the book, who tend to gossip and snipe verbally at their enemies—as demonstrated by the gossipy women on the porches in Eatonville.

 Then two men tried to pick a fight with one another, so Tea Cake said they had to kiss and make up.
 They didn’t want to do it.
 They’d rather go to jail, but everybody else liked the idea, so they made ‘em do it.
 Afterwards, both of them spit and gagged and wiped their mouths with the back of their hands.
 One went outside and chewed a little grass like a sick dog, he said to keep it from killing him.
 (13.44)

 Men in this novel put so much worth into their identities as "manly" men, or straight males, that the idea of homosexuality frightens and repulses them deeply.
-The men’s reaction to the two men kissing is demonstrative of this idea, since one of them would rather chew grass like a mindless animal than affect affection for a person of the same sex.
+The men’s reactions to the two men kissing are demonstrative of this idea, since one of them would rather chew grass like a mindless animal than affect affection for a person of the same sex.